CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 * **Which referencing style should I use?**:It's up to you, as long as you are consistent, but in general CS people recommend IEEE - there's a guide on [Cite Them Right](https://www-citethemrightonline-com.bris.idm.oclc.org/category-list?docid=CTRIEEE) which tells you how to reference always everything you can think of.
 * **How do I know what I should be referencing?**: There's a page on referencing in general on [the University Library pages]( https://www.bristol.ac.uk/library/subject-support/referencing/) which we recommend bookmarking.
-* **What's the difference between a dissertation, a thesis and a report?**: For these projects, nothing!
-They're different words to describe the same thing.

 ## Research